-Finally, given the continued demand for spectrum, officers and leaders of commercial licensees and federal agencies might be required to sign-off on their spectrum data reporting with consequences for inaccurate reporting.
-Promises as to future use would need to be evaluated by the FCC and/or NTIA.15 The STWG suggests some form of enforcement mechanisms be put in place to ensure accuracy and validity of the data for analysis and policy making.
-For example, spectrum use testing might test compliance, which could occur with internal NTIA random spectrum measurement samples and assignment analysis.
-In addition, perhaps some new statutory or regulatory provisions could be developed to ensure compliance and related consequences for non-compliance with both the actual submission of the data and its accuracy.16
+enforcement mechanisms be put in place to ensure accuracy and validity of the data for analysis and policy making.
+For example, compliance might be tested by spectrum use testing, which could occur with internal NTIA random spectrum measurement samples and allocation/assignment analysis.
+In addition, perhaps some new statutory or regulatory provisions could be developed to ensure compliance and related consequences for non-compliance.15

-4. NTIA should make "non-classified and non-FOIA exempt" data on spectrum assignment/allocation available to the public via a web portal or database process.
-This would include potential "allocated but unassigned" spectrum, as long as no national security issues are implicated.
+4. We recommend that NTIA make "non-classified and non-FOIA exempt" data on spectrum assignment/allocation available to the public.
+This would include potential "allocated but un-assigned" spectrum, as long as no national security issues are implicated.

-Public availability of non-classified and non-FOIA exempt frequency assignments would allow technology companies, scholars and entrepreneurs a better understanding of the federal use of spectrum.
+Publication of non-classified and non-FOIA exempt frequency assignments would allow technology companies, scholars and entrepreneurs a better understanding of the federal use of spectrum.
 This information should be made available to the public, as long as no national security issues are implicated.
 Coupled with improved FCC transparency, making this information available could lead to a more informed analysis of potential opportunities to deploy improved sharing technologies for the benefit of all stakeholders seeking increased access to spectrum - federal agencies, public safety and commercial users.
 For example, if fallow spectrum can be identified by the federal agency with the assignment, it may allow others to use the spectrum on a secondary basis either temporarily or long term in specific geographies (e.g., through a lease arrangement).
 And if there were any monetary funds from this use of spectrum, it could provide a new revenue stream to agencies or the Treasury.
 Making non-classified and non-FOIA exempt spectrum data more transparent could also result in the identification of some assignments where there is limited, permanently fixed geographic use.

 As innovative technologies continue to mature, making non-classified and non-FOIA exempt spectrum data more transparent could be a near-term facilitator for new and cost effective systems and/or federal/non-federal sharing.
 Promising spectrum sharing techniques are evolving with the developments in software defined radio (SDR) and cognitive radio.
 A lack of clear and defined spectrum policy may be hampering the rapid development of this opportunity; transparency could help move it along.
-Indeed, these promising new sharing techniques could put any "dark" spectrum into use through either short-term temporary licensing or opportunistic sharing, especially in cases where federal use might only occur under the worst of scenarios (e.g., foreign attack) and the technology would allow for immediate and sole federal use when needed.
+Indeed, these promising new sharing techniques could put "dark" spectrum back into use through either short-term temporary licensing or opportunistic sharing, especially in cases where federal use might only occur under the worst of scenarios (e.g., foreign attack) and the technology would allow for immediate and sole federal use when needed.